-All materials should be completed online at ForumOhio.com/jobs or emailed to our Director of Operations, Bethany Yoder, at yoder@forumohio.com.
-The application deadline is January 24, 2020.
+All materials should be completed online at ForumOhio.com/jobs.
+For questions about or problems with the online application, applicants should email our Director of Operations, Bethany Yoder, at yoder@forumohio.com.
+The application deadline is January 15, 2021.
+Upon completing the online application, you'll be asked to submit the following:

 - 1. Application. - 2.
 Unofficial transcript. - 3.
 Letter of interest/cover letter addressed to Drs.
 Stinson and Tilley. - o Brief synopsis of your professional training and experience. - o Why pursuing postdoctoral training in forensic psychology. - o Fit with Forum Ohio. - o Professional interests and career objectives (short and long-term). - 4.
-CV.

-- 5. Three letters of recommendation. - o Chair of department or advisor must confirm that all requirements of the doctoral degree will be completed by the fellowship start date. - o At least one from graduate program. - o At least one from pre-doctoral internship program. - 6.
+CV. - 5.
+Three letters of recommendation. - o Chair of department or advisor must confirm that all requirements of the doctoral degree will be completed by the fellowship start date. - o At least one from graduate program. - o At least one from pre-doctoral internship program. - 6.
 NOTE: Writing samples are not required for the application.
-Applicants who are invited for interviews will be asked for writing samples at that time. - o Psych evaluation or other type of assessment report (forensic reports preferred). - o Make sure all reports submitted are de-identified.
+Applicants who are invited for interviews may be asked for writing samples at that time. - o Psych evaluation or other type of assessment report (forensic reports preferred). - o Make sure all reports submitted are de-identified.